kubeshop/testkube/docs/docs/articles/run-tests-with-github-actions.md

     OTHER_ENV="${{ secrets.ExternalToken }}"
 ```

+#### Real-life examples
+`testkube-run-action` is also used for running Testkube internal tests with Testkube.
+Workflow for Testkube Dashboard E2E tests can be found [here](https://github.com/kubeshop/testkube-dashboard/blob/develop/.github/workflows/pr_checks.yml#L28)

 ## Inputs
 There are different inputs available for tests and test suites, as well as for Cloud and your own instance.